 - Blow Bubbles

 Pull out the bubbles and go to town!
-If you have a bubble machine, it’s your time to shine.
+If you have a bubble machine hiding out in the garage, it’s your time to shine.
 Most young children (and even a lot of older ones) love bubbles and have a good time playing with them outside.
 My teen still loves our bubble machine.

 - Go Skateboarding